5 Stages of the Sales Funnel (With Examples & Strategies)

 The marketing funnel would appeal to a broad range of potential customers and build brand awareness.
 The goal would be to give these audiences a positive impression of your product or service, through things like ads, email newsletters, promotions, social media, and so on.

-Trying to differentiate between marketing-qualified leads (MQLs) and sales-qualified leads (SQLs)?
+With that said, it’s important to differentiate between marketing-qualified leads (MQLs) and sales-qualified leads (SQLs) before we discuss the funnel stages.
 Here’s a quick breakdown:

 • Marketing-qualified leads (MQLs) are potential customers who have interacted with your brand in some capacity.
 They may have seen video ad campaigns, social media posts, offline ads, or any other marketing messages that resonated with them enough to convince them to learn more about your brand.
 While MQLs aren’t in your sales funnel yet, they represent real potential customers who fit your profile and deserve more attention.
 With the right messaging, your sales team can interact with MQLs to move them further down the sales funnel.